nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # FAQ

 **Q**: How do I transfer my data to another Computer?<br>
+**A**:
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FumbleLog home folder.
+  Step 1: Install the app in the other computer

-**Q**: How do I access the data file?<br>
-**A**: The data file is located at `[JAR file location]/data/addressbook.json`.
-You can edit it using any text editor.
+  Step 2: Go to your previous computer and obtain your old data file.
+You can find it at `[JAR file location]/data/addressbook.json`.
+  Step 3: Copy the file from step 2 and move it to the data folder in your new computer, by replacing the new empty data file.
+  Your data is now all restored!
 **Q**: What are the constraints for email addresses?<br>
 **A**: Emails should be of the format `local-part@domain` and adhere to the following constraints:
   1. The local-part should only contain alphanumeric characters and these special characters (like '+' and '_').